LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Related Works

-Outlier rejection constitutes another critical concern in multi-session map merging system.
-This is because large-scale environments often contain repetitive structures, increasing the risk of incorrect data association and false positive loop closures.
-Thus, a robust rejection of outliers is essential.
+Outlier rejection constitutes another critical challenge in multi-session mapping.
 RANSAC \cite{ransac} remains a standard solution for fitting models despite outliers, but its effectiveness diminishes under high outlier ratios and in cases lacking strong priors.
-PCM \cite{pcm1}, adopted in systems such as DCL-SLAM \cite{dclslam} and Disco-SLAM \cite{discoslam}, leverages pairwise geometric consistency for loop validation.
-Although PCM is more robust under uncertain initial estimates, its accuracy can be compromised by unreliable odometry, resulting in over-rejection of valid loop closures.
+PCM \cite{pcm1, pcm2, pcm3}, adopted in systems such as DCL-SLAM \cite{dclslam} and Disco-SLAM \cite{discoslam}, leverages pairwise geometric consistency for loop validation.
+Although robust to random outliers, its performance is compromised by accumulated odometry drift in multi-robot scenarios.
+Additionally, solving the NP-hard maximum clique problem leads to prohibitive computational times when dealing with dense loop candidates in large-scale environments.
+GNC \cite{gnc} optimizes a sequence of graduated functions to achieve initialization-free global outlier rejection; however, its accuracy is still constrained by heterogeneous multi-robot odometry drifts.